- Super Bowl Championships: 1

 And the team is still trying to forget the Chip Kelly blip.

-Things turned quickly, however, when front office superstar Howie Roseman, appointed Doug Pederson to be their new head coach, and moved up in the 2016 NFL Draft to select franchise pivot Carson Wentz.
+Things turned quickly, however, when front office superstar Howie Roseman appointed Doug Pederson to be their new head coach, and moved up in the 2016 NFL Draft to select franchise pivot Carson Wentz.

-Last year, they ranked third in offensive DVOA, leading the NFL in scoring before Wentz went down in Week 14, while also holding steady at fifth in defensive DVOA.
+In 2017, they ranked third in offensive DVOA, leading the NFL in scoring before Wentz went down in Week 14, while also holding steady at fifth in defensive DVOA.

 The Eagles roster was so strong and well-coached that season-ending injuries to Wentz and nine-time Pro Bowl LT Jason Peters weren’t able to derail the train, as the Eagles marched all the way to Super Bowl 52, downing the Patriots with backup Nick Foles for the franchise’s first Super Bowl championship.